tusen-ai/naive-ui/demo/documentation/components/upload/enUS/controlled.demo.md

     },
     handleRemove ({ file, fileList }) {
       if (file.id === 'text-message') {
-        this.$NMessage.info('Oops...
+        this.message.info('Oops...
 It\'s now uploaded.
 Okay, delete it.')
       } else if (file.id === 'notification') {
-        this.$NMessage.error('No, this is useful for us.
+        this.message.error('No, this is useful for us.
 Removal not allowed.') return false
       } else if (file.id === 'contact') {
-        const message = this.$NMessage.loading('Don\' know whether it is useful for us, let me ask the server', {
+        const message = this.message.loading('Don\' know whether it is useful for us, let me ask the server', {
           duration: 4000
         })
         return new Promise(resolve => {
           setTimeout(() => {
-            this.$NMessage.error('Oh no, they said you can\'t delete it too!') resolve(false)
+            this.message.error('Oh no, they said you can\'t delete it too!') resolve(false)
           }, 4000)
         })